lambdaclass/aleo_lambda_blockchain/README.md

 ## Running a single-node blockchain

-Requires Rust to be installed.
+Requires Rust and `jq` to be installed.

 Run `snarkvm_abci`: